danny1113/FxSwift/README.md

     .map(combine)    // hello, world!
 ```

-Or you can use the convinent operator provided by Pipe:
+Or you can use the convenient operator provided by Pipe:

 ```swift
 let pipe = hello + world => comma  // hello, world